 March 2014 to June 2016 • San Jose, CA

-Letter Pop is an iOS and Android word game, in which there are letters on balloons and you pop the balloons to spell out valid words.
+Letter Pop is an iOS and Android word game in which there are letters on balloons and you pop the balloons to spell out valid words.
 The goal of this game is to improve users' spelling and vocabulary.
-See the Github repo for the iOS app here.
+Taught self Swift and Xcode in creating this app.

 August 2015 • Stanford, CA